 In the next decades humanity has to face the problem of global climate change which is linked to our societies present and future energy consumption.
-Replacing fossil fuels and internal combustion engines by hydrogen and fuel cells is regarded as a key solution for future sustainable energy supply (Dunn, 2002).
+Replacing fossil fuels and internal combustion engines by hydrogen and fuel cells is regarded as a key solution for future sustainable energy supply [2].
 In particular, polymer electrolyte membrane fuel cells (PEMFC) are important energy converters delivering electric energy from chemical energy.
 In the PEMFC reaction, hydrogen and oxygen are converted to water.
-For a controlled performance of this reaction a high level of technological knowhow especially in the membrane electrode assembly (MEA) is mandatory (Shao et al., 2008).
-This approximately 40 μm thick structure consists of an anode catalyst layer, a polymer electrolyte membrane (PEM) and a cathode catalyst layer (CCL).
+For a controlled performance of this reaction a high level of technological knowhow especially in the membrane electrode assembly (MEA) is mandatory [3].
+This approximately 40 $\mu m$ thick structure consists of an anode catalyst layer, a polymer electrolyte membrane (PEM) and a cathode catalyst layer (CCL).
 In the anode catalyst layer hydrogen molecules are catalytically split into electrons and protons.
 The PEM conducts protons to the anode but does not conduct electrons.
 The electrons can be conducted to the CCL via an electric circuit thereby providing electric energy.
 Finally, in the CCL, the protons, electrons and oxygen have to be transported to platinum catalyst sites where the crucial oxygen reduction reaction takes place.

-There is no doubt that the 3D CCL morphology has a large impact on the performance of PEMFCs (Mezedur et al., 2002).
-To better understand the influence of CCL morphology on rate limiting processes, several approaches have been developed to create artificial CCL morphologies (Siddique and Liu, 2010).
+There is no doubt that the 3D CCL morphology has a large impact on the performance of PEMFCs [4].
+To better understand the influence of CCL morphology on rate limiting processes, several approaches have been developed to create artificial CCL morphologies [5].
 However, since the CCL morphology is considerably influencing the transport processes within PEMFC, methods are required for the correct reconstruction of real CCL morphologies in 3D.
-The method which is currently best suited for this purpose is Focused Ion Beam (FIB) / Scanning Electron Microscope (SEM) tomography (shortly called SEMt in this paper).
-Note that SEMt is an advanced imaging technique which has successfully been used in materials science, e.g. for ceramics (Holzer et al., 2004; Gaiselmann et al., 2013), batteries (Hutzenlaub et al., 2012; Stenzel et al., 2013) and PEMFC cathodes (Ziegler et al., 2011; Thiele et al., 2011).
-But algorithmic segmentation of SEMt images is a challenging problem for highly porous materials especially if it is difficult to fill the pore phase, e.g. with epoxy resin.
-In this case the grey intensities of individual voxels are not sufficient to determine the phase represented by them and usual thresholding methods are not applicable.
-We thus propose a different approach to segmentation of SEMt images, which is an extension of an algorithm recently introduced in (Salzer et al., 2012) for the segmentation of SEMt images of another type of porous material.
+The method which is currently best suited for this purpose is Focused Ion Beam (FIB) / Scanning Electron Microscope (SEM) tomography (shortly called FIB-SEM tomography in this paper).
+Note that FIB-SEM tomography is an advanced imaging technique which has successfully been used in materials science, e.g. for ceramics [6, 7], batteries [8, 9] and PEMFC cathodes [10, 11].
+But algorithmic segmentation of FIB-SEM images is a challenging problem for highly porous materials especially if it is difficult to fill the pore phase, e.g. with epoxy resin.
+Due to the principle of serial sectioning, images of porous media contain a specific type of shine-through artefacts.
+They appear when the xy sectioning plane intersects with pore space.
+The gray-values then represent the solid material behind the pore instead of the (empty) pore space itself.
+As a consequence image characteristics are similar to those of other parts of the image that do not cover pore space.
+Therefore the gray-value itself is not a sufficient, and sometimes even misleading, criteria for classification of individual voxels.
+The quality of the obtained segmentation, however, has a direct impact on how meaningful a later analysis of the obtained microstructure will be.
+In [12], e.g., the authors observe significant difference in porosity for different segmentation approaches.
+We believe that this due to the fact that the studied algorithms are general purpose methods and do not consider the specific nature of FIB-SEM images as mentioned above.

+We thus propose a different approach to segmentation of FIB-SEM images, which is an extension of an algorithm recently introduced in [1] for the segmentation of FIB-SEM images of another type of porous material.